pablocasares/enricher/docs/joiners_enrichers/joiners.md

 ## Queryableback Joiner

-The queryableback joiner work like base joiner.
-The difference is that a queryableback joiner will notify to `__enricher_queryable` and will resend message to stream, if received message cannot be join it with other message with same key.
+The queryableback joiner works like base joiner.
+The difference is that a queryableback joiner will notify to `__enricher_queryable` and will resend message to stream, if received message cannot be join with other message with same key.

 <figure>
     <a href="{{ '/assets/images/queryableback_preferred_concept.png' | relative_url }}"><img src="{{ '/assets/images/queryableback_preferred_concept.png' | relative_url }}"></a>